 You are entitled to cast one vote for each share of our Class A common stock you own on the record date and 10 votes for each share of our Class B common stock you own on the record date.
-Provided that a quorum is present, shareholders will vote on (1) two nominees for election as director, who will be elected by a plurality of the voting power of the shares present in person or represented by proxy at the Annual Meeting and entitled to vote at the Annual Meeting, and (2) the approval, on an advisory basis, of the compensation of our named executive officers.
-The approval of our executive compensation on an advisory basis will require the affirmative vote of a majority of the voting power of the shares present in person or represented by proxy at the Annual Meeting and entitled to vote at the Annual Meeting.
+Provided that a quorum is present, stockholders will vote on (1) two nominees for election as director, who will be elected by a plurality of the voting power of the shares present in person or represented by proxy at the Annual Meeting and entitled to vote at the Annual Meeting, (2) the ratification of appointment of Deloitte & Touche LLP as the Company's registered public accounting firm, (3) the approval, on an advisory basis, of the compensation of our named executive officers, and (4) such other business as may properly be brought before the meeting or any adjournment or postponement thereof.
+The ratification of our registered public accounting firm and the approval of our executive compensation on an advisory basis will each require the affirmative vote of a majority of the voting power of the shares present in person or represented by proxy at the Annual Meeting and entitled to vote at the Annual Meeting.

 For each of the proposals, you may vote "FOR," "AGAINST" or "ABSTAIN."
 A vote of "ABSTAIN" with respect to any matter will not be voted with respect to that matter but these shares will be counted for purposes of determining whether there is a quorum present at the Annual Meeting.
-Accordingly, abstentions will have no effect on the election of the nominees for director, but will have the effect of a vote "AGAINST" the approval, on an advisory basis, of the compensation to be paid to our named executive officers.
+Accordingly, abstentions will have no effect on the election of the nominees for director, but will have the effect of a vote "AGAINST" the ratification of the appointment of our independent registered accounting firm and the approval, on an advisory basis, of the compensation to be paid to our named executive officers.